Meet our deadly team!

 Meriam/Gu-Gu Yulangi

-John is completing his doctorate of philosophy at the University of Melbourne, where he is a guest lecturer.
+John is also completing his doctorate of philosophy at the University of Melbourne, where he is a guest lecturer.

 Marla Briscoe